What is the Environmental Conservation project in New Zealand all about?

 - Cost: £878 / $1404 for 1 week

 Deposit of £180 / $315 to confirm your placement

 - Location: West Coast, New Zealand

 - Project activities: tree planting, seed collection, wildlife surveys and monitoring, weed control, conservation fencing, etc

 - Working hours: Monday- Friday, 8am-4pm

 What is included

-- Food: 3 a day and weekends.
-Volunteers help in the preparation of food.
+- Food: 3 a day and snacks are provided.
+Volunteers help in the preparation of food

 - Training: orientation and training

 - Support: 24-hour support from on-site coordinator and project leaders